Open-EO/openeo.org/4_glossary.md

 {:toc}
 -->

-This glossary introduces, and tries to define, the major technical terms used in the openEO project (_work in progress_).
+This glossary introduces, and tries to define, the major technical terms used in the openEO project (_work in progress, contribute by adding [issues](https://github.com/Open-EO/glossary/issues)_).

 openEO develops an open API that connects R, python and javascript clients to big Earth observation cloud back-ends in a simple and